themagnifico/cocopi-docs/page-layouts.md

 Page layouts
 ===

-When your page is rendered, Copilot takes the content and places it inside a so called page layout.
+When your page is rendered, COCOPi takes the content and places it inside a so called page layout.
 By default, this is the main layout as defined by your site's theme: `site/theme/layout.html`.
 A page layout will also take the meta data of the current page and use parts of it, i.e. the page title to place in the broser window title.

 ## Render a page with a another page layout

 If you want your page to be rendered with a different layout, you can specify that in the meta data of your page file.

 ```yaml
 layout : blog/article